intel-analytics/BigDL-2.x/docs/docs/APIGuide/Ray/rayonspark.md

 ```

-Once the SparkContext created, we can write more python logic here either training Analytics-Zoo model
+- Once the SparkContext created, we can write more logic here either training Analytics-Zoo model
-or launch ray on spark.
+or launching ray on spark.

-The following code would launch a ray cluster on top of the SparkContext configuration and also verify with a simple Ray example.
+- The following code would launch a ray cluster on top of the SparkContext configuration and also verify with a simple Ray example.

 ```python